premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- An incident is any situation where the system exhibits questionable behavior.
+- An incident is any situation where the system exhibits questionable behaviour.

 </blockquote>